oakmac/data.csv/README.md

 because all the steps are lazy.

 There are a few things to look out for when dealing with lazy sequences.
-Espacially with data.csv where the sequence is often created via a `clojure.java.io/reader` that could already be closed when the lazy sequence is consumed.
+Especially with data.csv where the sequence is often created via a `clojure.java.io/reader` that could already be closed when the lazy sequence is consumed.
 For example